JosiahJack/KeepModReadme/notes/root.md

 created: 1657642701590
 ---
 #### Current Version: ![tag](https://img.shields.io/github/v/tag/JosiahJack/Keep?label=Latest%20Release)
 #### Compiled and Edited by W. Josiah Jack, aka Qmaster.
-2007 - 2023.
+Aug 23, 2008 to 2024.
 `NOTE: This is a work in progress!
 Expect updates!`

 `NOTE: This is the manual.
 For the actual mod see` [here](https://github.com/JosiahJack/Keep)